HyperChr-release/HyperChr-release/README.md

 This project provides Python implementations of four quantization methods for efficient similarity search and data compression:

-- **HPQ**: Hierarchical Product Quantization (Our Method)
+- **HyperChr**: Our Method
 - **LOPQ**: Locally Optimized Product Quantization
 - **OPQ**: Optimized Product Quantization
 - **PQ**: Product Quantization

-Our primary contribution is the **HPQ** method, which is designed to improve upon existing quantization techniques by introducing a hierarchical approach for better accuracy and efficiency.
+Our primary contribution is the **HyperChr** method, which is designed to improve upon existing quantization techniques by introducing a hierarchical approach for better accuracy and efficiency.

 ## Table of Contents